About the client

 Our client’s flagship product is an all-in-one collaboration platform with shared access to powerful geospatial content and advanced data processing components for location-based development.
 The platform enables subscribers to build proprietary solutions for limitless use cases.
 Intellias has been a key engineering partner involved in developing this product since its inception.
 This large project pools multiple workstreams, a significant number of which have been extended to Intellias.

-The linchpin to any map-powered use case is map matching.
-Our client has developed around 20 different algorithms to be able to accurately snap GPS traces and car sensor data to route segments on digital maps.
+The linchpin to any map-powered use case is map matching for applications.
+Our client has developed around 20 different map matching algorithms for applications to be able to accurately snap GPS traces and car sensor data to route segments on digital maps.
 Each type of algorithm (path-based, point-based, etc.) suits a specific application, whether car navigation, mobile navigation, traffic updates, map format, or something else.
-For their collaboration platform, our client required a different type of map matching mechanism that combined the best of all existing algorithms.
-They began evaluating existing map matching algorithms to define their pros and cons and decide what could be reused and improved for the collaboration platform.
+For their collaboration platform, our client required a different type of map matching method for GPS that combined the best of all existing algorithms.
+They began evaluating existing map matching techniques for apps to define their pros and cons and decide what could be reused and improved for the collaboration platform.
 Intellias had already accumulated map matching expertise while cooperating on automotive and other location-based projects with this client.

-Intellias closely cooperated with our client’s core engineering team that was developing the platform’s map matcher.
+Intellias closely cooperated with our client’s core engineering team that was developing the platform’s map matching for apps.
 Together, we worked on the map matching component, which was part of a large software development kit (SDK).
 This SDK enables platform users to build custom geolocation solutions of any complexity.

 The component that we co-developed supports two use cases for map matching: